jinjor/learn-tls/README.md

 # learn-tls
-Just learning TLS using Node.js
+Just for my learning TLS using Node.js

 **Caution: This is so far from the correct implementation that you cannot use it.**